 Multifactor authentication is a method of authentication that requires the use of more than one verification method and adds a critical second layer of security to user sign-ins and transactions.
-This may also be referred to as a two-factor authentication when only two methods of verification are needed.
+This may also be referred to as two-factor authentication when only two methods of verification are needed.

 Multifactor authentication works by requiring any two or more verification methods, which would include:

 - something you know, typically a password or PIN;